RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/08-angry.md

 ##### Description

-Displays a face with angry eyes on Zumi's screen
+Displays Zumi's angry eyes on the screen.

 ##### Parameters